Home / Main Line Neighborhoods / Malvern: Main Line Parent Neighborhood Tour

 One of the perks of a move to Malvern is access to abundant outdoor spaces and recreational activities for all ages.

 If you’re a bike-loving family, don’t miss the Chester Valley Trail.
-This 18.6-mile paved multi-use trail now extends from King of Prussia to Downingtown, with convenient access points in Exton, Malvern at Battle of the Clouds Park, at the East Whiteland Municipal Building, in Berwyn, and at the West Whiteland Municipal Building.
+This 18.6-mile paved multi-use trail offers convenient access points in Exton, Malvern at Battle of the Clouds Park, at the East Whiteland Municipal Building, in Berwyn, and at the West Whiteland Municipal Building.
 Battery-powered wheelchairs, dog walking under leash, and strollers are also permitted.
 The trail’s gentle grade makes it perfect for family cycling, walking, or running.
 It is fully ADA accessible.
 There are several road crossings, but they are well marked which helps keeps everyone safe.

-In the heart of Malvern is another famous historical landmark that has been turned into a park: Paoli Battlefield Historic Park.
-This 44-acre site commemorates the 1777 Battle of Paoli.
+In the heart of Malvern is another famous historic landmark that has been turned into a park: Paoli Battlefield Historical Park.
+This 40-acre site commemorates the 1777 Battle of Paoli.
 Park visitors can take a ¾-mile self-guided walking tour, or simply wander through the fields and woods that have been preserved.

 Malvern also has smaller playgrounds and parks.
-There is Battle of the Clouds which not only has access to the Chester Valley Trail, but has a good size playground, picnic areas, and a fitness course.
+For instance, Battle of the Clouds has access to the Chester Valley Trail as well as a good size playground, picnic areas, and a fitness course.
 Greentree Park is great if you’re looking for a picnic spot.
 There are plenty of tables, shade trees, and playground equipment.
 It’s also home to one of those swings that makes you feel like you can touch the clouds.
 If you’re looking for a good fishing spot, try Valley Creek Park.
 There’s also a playground for the little ones, tennis courts, and pristine picnic pavilions.

 For some indoor fun don’t miss The Pinball Gallery.
 With over 50 restored pinball machines and a single admission price, visitors will have a blast getting in some old fashioned fun.
-There are also retro video games and a wide array of board games.
-You can also reserve the arcade for a private party.
+There are also retro video games and a wide array of home console games.
+Plus, you can reserve the arcade for a private party.

-Philadelphia Rock Gyms Malvern location provides a fun and challenging environment for climbers of all skill levels, with a fitness area, bouldering, 50+ ropes and lead anchors, party room and more.
+Philadelphia Rock Gyms’ Malvern location is a 10,000 square foot facility providing a fun and challenging environment for climbers of all skill levels.
+With a fitness area, bouldering, 50+ ropes and lead anchors, a party room and more, there are plenty of ways to keep your family active here.

 Art and Music in Malvern